-As the Webtoons was now available in English, the publisher saw that there were innumerous old Korean webtoons that can be liked by the new audience.
-So, JunKoo Kim came up with an idea of translating the webtoons into new films and series?
+As the Webtoons was now available in English, the publisher saw that the new audience could like numerous old Korean webtoons.
+So, JunKoo Kim came up with the idea of translating webtoons into new films and series.
 For that, the publisher launched a new content unit Studio N.

 Content Studio N

-It was August 2018 when Naver announced the launch of its Studio N (Src).
+It was August 2018 when Naver announced its Studio N (Src) launch.
 The new unit is utilized to translate popular webtoons into new films and series for the audience.
 As technology grew, the parent company took the help of various advanced solutions such as Machine Learning and Artificial Intelligence to enhance content production and translation.

 “Studio N will strive to discover the best way to translate the unique storyline of a webtoon into movies and drama series.”